Loading Racing Stats...

 More Fantasy News

-Stenhouse Jr. finished fifth in the Coca-Cola 600 at Charlotte Motor Speedway Sunday night.
+Stenhouse Jr. finished second in the Food City Dirt Race at Bristol Motor Speedway Monday afternoon.

-Stenhouse Jr. finished second in the Gander RV Duel 1 at Daytona International Speedway Thursday night.
+Stenhouse Jr. suffered an electrical issue and finished 40th in the Super Start Batteries 400 at Kansas Speedway Thursday night.

-Stenhouse Jr. finished third in the 1000Bulbs.com 500 at Talladega Superspeedway Sunday afternoon.
+Stenhouse Jr. finished second in the GEICO 500 at Talladega Superspeedway Monday afternoon.

 Top-5 Finish at Charlotte